Last Updated: December 15, 2022

-Although anyone can get Monkeypox, due to limited availability of vaccine, vaccines are currently being offered only to those most at risk right now.
+Although anyone can get mpox (formerly known as Monkeypox), due to limited availability of vaccine, vaccines are currently being offered only to those most at risk right now.
 During the current outbreak, gay, bisexual and other men who have sex with men have been impacted the most, especially those with new or multiple sexual partners.
 The Alberta vaccine eligibility criteria below are similar to those used by other provinces and are based on evidence about the way the virus is currently spreading in Alberta, Canada, and around the world

-To help curb the spread of monkeypox, Albertans 18 and older who self-identify as meeting the eligibility criteria for targeted prevention prior to an exposure can get the monkeypox vaccine.
-Learn more about monkeypox vaccine eligibility.
+To help curb the spread of mpox, Albertans 18 and older who self-identify as meeting the eligibility criteria for targeted prevention prior to an exposure can get the mpox vaccine.
+Learn more about mpox vaccine eligibility.

-Monkeypox is a rare pox-like disease that can be acquired by humans, although the chances of this are extremely low.
-Monkeypox usually occurs sporadically in forested parts of Central and West Africa through transmission from animal bites or contact with body fluids from infected animals.
+Mpox is a rare pox-like disease that can be acquired by humans, although the chances of this are extremely low.
+Mpox usually occurs sporadically in forested parts of Central and West Africa through transmission from animal bites or contact with body fluids from infected animals.
 In the last few weeks, cases have been reported from Quebec, as well as the U.K., Spain, Portugal, and the U.S.

 There are 43 confirmed isolated cases in Alberta at this time.
 The risk of infection to the public is currently low.

-Monkeypox does not spread easily between people, but spread can occur by contact with body fluids, monkeypox sores, or items that have recently been contaminated with fluids or sores (clothing, bedding, etc.).
+Mpox does not spread easily between people, but spread can occur by contact with body fluids, mpox sores, or items that have recently been contaminated with fluids or sores (clothing, bedding, etc.).
 It is also possible to get sick from respiratory droplets after spending a long time close to someone who is infected.

 Those at greatest risk are those who have had sexual contact with a new partner in the last month and who have a rash in the genital/perianal area, especially if they have a travel history outside the province in the month before illness onset.